adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 Wizard
 ======

-- [x] As a dm, as a dm, I should be able to navigate through the dm wizard
+- [x] As a dm, I should be able to navigate through the dm wizard